galtx-centex/galtx-centex.github.io/foster/faqs.md

 ### Do I have to own my home to foster greyhounds?

 No, but you must have permission from your property manager to have pets.
-GPA does not pay for any additional pet deposits or rent increases.
+GALT-Central Texas does not pay for any additional pet deposits or rent increases.

 ### What do I do with my foster dog if I have to go out of town or on vacation?

-You may travel by car with the dog if you wish, or another GPA foster parent will sub-foster for you.
+You may travel by car with the dog if you wish, or another GALT-Central Texas foster parent will sub-foster for you.
 Please notify the Foster Coordinator of travel plans; request in advance if a sub-foster is needed.

 ### How old are the foster dogs?